 For a refused delivery, the courier will probably make a delivery note and report back to the depot that the delivery was refused on the first attempt.
-If you then choose to use the same pallet courier service twice, you may be charged for the first and second delivery attempt, so it is never worth the risk!
+You will be charged for the first and second delivery attempt, so it is never worth the risk!

 On the flip side, if a collection is refused the courier may have to settle this with you another way.
 By this, we mean that they will probably ask questions to establish the reason why this happened and who made the initial decision.

-As well as the many questions from their customer service team, you may even be given other delivery options or asked if you would like the courier to make another attempt to collect your goods.
+As well as the many questions asked by the pallet courier, you may even be given other options or asked if you would like the courier to make another attempt to collect your goods.

 For this to happen, you really should make sure someone is ready and waiting to help the courier determine which pallet they are collecting and how many of them for that matter.

-Lastly, although it may not have been your decision to refuse a collection or delivery, you still may face additional costs to book the service again.
-So, it’s better to be mindful of this next time around.
+Lastly, although it may not have been your decision to refuse the collection or delivery, you still may face additional costs to book the service again.
+So, it’s better to keep this in mind next time around.

 What To Do If You Miss Your Delivery

 With all said and done, missing a delivery is frustrating and causes more stress than it’s worth, we know.
-But rest assured that the solution to this is cost effective and won’t take you too much of your time either.
+But rest assured that the solution to this is cost-effective and won’t take up too much of your time either.

-Start by contacting the courier of which you have shipped your pallet with - they will probably already know that there has been a problem with your order.
+Start by getting in touch with the pallet courier you have shipped your pallet with - they will probably already know that there is an issue with your shipment.

-If they’re not already one step ahead of you, remember that you will need to get another pallet quote as well as settling any additional charges you are faced with as a result.
+If they aren't already one step ahead of you, remember to request another pallet delivery quote and settle any additional charges you are faced with as a result of the missed delivery.

-Under the circumstances, this is completely normal.
-You will still have to pay for the service even if the courier was unable to deliver your pallet on the date you initially selected.
+Additional charges are completely normal under these circumstances.
+You will still have to pay for the service even if the courier was unable to deliver your pallet.